This page provides an overview of the actions that Massachusetts state agencies are taking to support adaptation efforts at the local level.

 In 2018, the state launched resilent MA, an online clearinghouse for local governments and the public with comprehensive information about the state’s work on climate adaptation.
 The clearinghouse contains science and data on expected climate changes, information on community resiliency, and links to grant programs and technical assistance that local governments and communities can use to fund and support actions to adapt to climate change.

-The state also provides training, financial, and technical support for municipalities in specific sectors.
+The state also provides financial and technical support and training for municipalities in specific sectors.

 The Massachusetts Department of Agriculture administers the Agricultural Climate Resiliency and Efficiency (ACRE) Program, a competitive grant program (offering grants up to $50,000) for projects that address agricultural vulnerabilities to climate change, improve the economy, and advance the goals identified in the Massachusetts Food Policy Council’s Local Action Food Plan (which contains goals and recommendations for how to make the state’s local food systems more sustainable and equitable).
 In addition, the Agricultural Preservation Restriction Program is a voluntary program which offers to pay farmland owners the difference between the "fair market value" and the "agricultural value" of their farmland in exchange for a permanent deed restriction which precludes any use of the property that will have a negative impact on its agricultural viability.
 The primary purpose of the program is to preserve and protect agricultural land from being built upon for non-agricultural purposes.